Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

         * **During E-Mails**: If enabled, agents can manually or automatically trigger this use case when they are engaged with a customer in an email conversation.
             * **Launch through Library**:
                 * **Enabled**: The dialog task is listed under all available dialog tasks in the Search tab of the widget.
-                * **Disabled**: The dialog task doesn’t appear on the list, but remains searchable via the “Ask a question” search bar in the Search tab of the AgentAssist widget, allowing agents to browse and find this use case to trigger it.
+                * **Disabled**: The dialog task doesn’t appear on the list, but remains searchable via the “Ask a question” search bar in the Search tab of the Agent AI widget, allowing agents to browse and find this use case to trigger it.

 * **Analytics - Containment Type**(Any one option can be selected):
         * **Abundance as Self Service:** Users can abandon the conversation while executing the dialog.